+Infant Bacterial Therapeutics AB ("IBT") is a public company domiciled in Stockholm.
+The company's Class B shares are since September 10, 2018, listed on Nasdaq Stockholm (IBT B).

-IBT is a pharmaceutical company with its registered office in Stockholm with a vision to develop drugs influencing the human infant microbiome, and thereby prevent or treat rare diseases affecting premature infants.
-IBT is currently developing its lead drug candidate IBP-9414, to prevent NEC and improve feeding tolerance in premature infants.
+Infant Bacterial Therapeutics AB (publ) ("IBT") is a pharmaceutical company with a product in clinical phase III with a vision to develop drugs influencing the infant microbiome, and thereby prevent or treat rare diseases affecting infants.

+IBT is currently developing the drug candidate IBP-9414.
+The ambition for IBP-9414 is to become the world's first approved probiotical drug with the goal to prevent life threatening diseases in premature infants including Necrotizing Enterocolitis (NEC) and sepsis by conducting sound stomach-and bowel development in premature infants.
 IBP-9414 contains the active compound Lactobacillus reuteri, which is a human bacterial strain naturally present in breast milk.

-IBT is further pursuing a second rare disease program IBP-1016 for the treatment of an unmet medical need in gastroschisis, a severe disease in infants.
+The product portfolio also includes another project, IBP-1016, for the treatment of gastroschisis, a severe and rare disease affecting infants, IBP-1118 to prevent ROP (retinopathy of prematurity), a growing and serious condition that often leads to blindness among prematurely born babies and IBP-1122 for the prevention of antibiotic resistant hospital acquired infections.
 By developing these drugs, IBT has the potential to fulfill unmet needs for diseases where there are currently no prevention or treatment therapies available.